Fuchs246/repository.marduk/skin.titan.mod.beta.leia/README.md

 			- Win10 - fixed overlay of profile, when like to use profile in header and not using slim/win10 header

 			- fixed Large Widget Panel and Infos will was shown when PosterDetail,Landscape Details has focused

+			- Vertical Home - added option to use Titan Default Vertical Layout

 		SKINSEETING :
 			- fixed "Artwork Beef Button" couldnt be en/disabled for VideoInfo Dialog